Overexploitation of resources

 Végéto

-[Automatic translation follows] Vegeto is a company of the social and solidarity economy specializing in the establishment of aquaponic installations.
-Aquaponics is a form of ecologically intensive agriculture which combines aquaculture, fish farming or others of aquatic species, and hydroponics, the cultivation of above-ground plants by reproducing biological processes and … [see more]
+[Automatic translation follows] Végéto is a Social and Solidarity Economy company specializing in the installation of aquaponic installations.
+Aquaponics is an ecologically intensive form of agriculture that combines aquaculture, fish farming or others of aquatic species, and hydroponics, the cultivation of plants above ground by reproducing biological processes and interactions … [see more]

 Verna